MJoergen/bcomp2/README.md

 Suggestions and contributions are welcome.

 # Optimizations
-A number of optimizations has been implemented.
+A number of optimizations have been implemented.
 So where the original design uses six clock cycles for each instruction, the current design uses only two clock cycles for most instructions.